leanprover-community/batteries/docs/Roadmap.md

 Lean needs typeclasses for common properties such as associativity so that tactics that depend on common properties can be writen independently of the operations that satisfy those properties.
-Mathlib provides many of the classes, but the classes may be more specialized than a standard library for non-mathematicians may want.
+Mathlib provides many of the classes, but the classes tend to be specialized for mathematical purposes rather than programming and other development purposes.
 The standard library will need to provide various type classes for algebraic properties.
 As part of introducing the new classes, we will work with Mathlib maintainers to minimize disruption for Mathlib.